Tokyo Table Trip

 I thought this might have been a joke, but maybe there is some truth to it?
 That cutting from the front of the unagi resembles stabbing the stomache in seppuku/harakiri, and is like an ominous taboo or superstition.
 It's a very good way to memorize this, I can't forget it now.

-over 4 years ago 1576479207
+about 5 years ago 1576479207

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!